Eye infections can be caused by bacteria, fungi or viruses. They can affect just one eye or both and can occur in different parts of the eye.

 If you have eye surgery, do not wear makeup around the eye until your ophthalmologist tells you it is safe to do so, and then use only fresh, new makeup.

-The final word in eye infections is that if you experience pain, redness, tearing, discharge, blurred vision and light sensitivity or swelling around the eye, go to your eye doctor so that it can be diagnosed and treated immediately.
-Eye infections like conjunctivitis and stye eye infections, as well as others, can and will cause damage to the eye and may result in blindness when left untreated.
+The final word in eye infections is that if you experience pain, redness, tearing, discharge, blurred vision and light sensitivity or swelling around the eye, see us so that it can be diagnosed and treated immediately.
+Eye infections such as conjunctivitis and stye eye infections, as well as others, can and will cause damage to the eye and may result in blindness when left untreated.